A complete how-to guide for learning languages from A1-C2

 C1 certification is good enough for most situations, and very few people ever get the C2 certificate.
 So if you don't need it, don't worry about getting it.
 But if you want to go for it, my advice for achieving it is pretty straightforward:

-Get a teacher that helps you prepare for the exam and focus on nothing else.
-When you want to do an official exam, 50% is about the language, and 50% is understanding how the exam works and practicing the types of questions you will have to answer.
+You'll also need to spend time practicing the types of questions you will have to answer on your exam.
 Your writing skills will be important here.
 The writing part of the exam is difficult, and you'll need to write a lot of practice essays to prepare.

 Take as many practice tests as you can and then when you feel ready, register for the exam and take your shot!

-There are many misconceptions about learning languages.
+There are many misconceptions about learning a new language.
 For one, many people think just because they weren’t good at learning a language in school that the situation will be the same now.
 But things were different back in school.
-The learning environment is completely different when you’re an adult out in the world, and you might actually perform much better in a supported learning environment such as a language course.

 Others might think that if you’re an adult you’re too old to learn a new language, but that’s not true either.
 Although it is much easier as a kid, it’s far from impossible to learn a new language as an adult.
-In fact, there’s plenty of research that language learning improves your brain functioning in older age.

 Misconceptions about language learning

 • Find what works for you.
 If you’re someone who watches a lot of TV and Netflix, use the same habits and routines you already have, just adjust them!
-Keep watching Netflix but watch serieses in the language you’re learning.
+Keep watching Netflix but watch series in the language you’re learning.
 Are you a bookworm?
 Start with easier (primary school level) books in your desired language and then focus on slowly improving your reading level.

 • Keep your learning fun.
 Do everything you can to feel excited about using your new language skills frequently.
 Your motivation and WHY are fundamental to this.
+The best language learning process is the one that works the best for you.

 The best language learning tools